Classification with many classes: challenges and pluses: Introduction

 \section{Introduction}

 Classification has been studied in many contexts.
-In the era of ``big data'' one is usually interested in classifying objects that are described by a large number of features and belong to many different groups.
+In the era of ``Big Data'' one is usually interested in classifying objects that are described by a large number of features and belong to many different groups.
 For example the large hand-labeled ImageNet dataset {\tt http://www.image-net.org/} contains 10,000,000 labeled images depicting more than 10,000 object categories where each image, on the average, is represented by $482 \times 415 \approx 200,000$ pixels (see Russakovsky {\it et al.}, 2015 for description and discussion of this data set).
 The challenge of handling large dimensional data got the name of ``large $p$ small $n$'' type of problems which means that dimensionality of parameter space $p$ by far exceeds the sample size $n$.
 It is well known that solving problems of this type require rigorous model selection.
 In fact, the results of Bickel and Levina (2004), Fan and Fan (2008), Shao {\em et al.} (2011) demonstrate that even for the standard case of two classes, classification of high-dimensional normal vectors without feature selection is as bad as just pure random guessing.
+However, while analysis of high-dimensional data (``Big data'') became ubiquitous, to the best of our knowledge, there are no theoretical studies that examine the effect of large number of classes on classification accuracy.
+The objective of the present paper is to fill in this gap.